oblazek/cilium/Documentation/helm-values.rst

      - Enable support for Gateway API in cilium This will automatically set enable-envoy-config as well.
      - bool
      - ``false``
+   * - :spelling:ignore:`gatewayAPI.gatewayClass.create`
+     - Enable creation of GatewayClass resource The default value is 'auto' which decides according to presence of gateway.networking.k8s.io/v1/GatewayClass in the cluster.
+Other possible values are 'true' and 'false', which will either always or never create the GatewayClass, respectively.
+     - string
+     - ``"auto"``
    * - :spelling:ignore:`gatewayAPI.secretsNamespace`
      - SecretsNamespace is the namespace in which envoy SDS will retrieve TLS secrets from.
      - object